ckastall/dsvsf/README.md

 In `pgs` input mode, four output files are produced:

-- \*dsvsf_output_table.tsv: a tab separated table with the DSVSF patterns and their count in the input file
+- dsvsf_output_table.tsv: the DSVSF patterns and their count in the input file
-- \*global_he_output.tsv:   a tab separated table with the loci ID and their He (at the entire sample level)
+- global_he_output.tsv:   loci ID and their He (at the entire sample level)
-- \*global_Fst_output.txt:  a text file with the value of the overall Fst (Weir & Cockerham 1984, Evolution)
+- global_Fst_output.txt:  value of the overall Fst (Weir & Cockerham 1984, Evolution)
-- \*all_pwFst_output.tsv:   a table with pairwise Fst for each population pair (Weir & Cockerham 1984, Evolution)
+- all_pwFst_output.tsv:   pairwise Fsts for all population pairs (Weir & Cockerham 1984, Evolution)

 ## Usage: `vcf` input mode